-Josh Axe, DNM, DC, CNS, suggests whipping up an at-home serum from rosehip seed oil, lavender and lemon essential oils, and pure aloe vera gel.
-"Rosehip oil … protects the skin and increases cell turnover because it contains vitamin E, vitamin C, vitamin D and B-carotene, a form of vitamin A," he says.
+Josh Axe, DNM, DC, CNS, suggests whipping up an at-home serum from rose hip seed oil, lavender and lemon essential oils, and pure aloe vera gel.
+Rose hip oil has a protective effect on the skin and increases cell turnover due to the antioxidants it contains, such as vitamin E, vitamin C, and beta-carotene.
 For maximum effects, remove and cleanse your skin before bed.
 Spray the serum under your eyes and massage it in, and you should see results in a few days.

 Now that you've seen these home remedies for puffy eyes, there's never an excuse to not look bright-eyed.
 You can thank us later.

 Sundelin T, Lekander M, Kecklund G, Van Someren EJW, Olsson A, Axelsson J. Cues of Fatigue: Effects of Sleep Deprivation on Facial Appearance.
 Sleep.
 2013;36(9):1355-1360. doi:10.5665/sleep.2964

 How to Get Rid of Bags Under Your Eyes.
 Johns Hopkins Medicine.

 Koch, Zagórska, Marzec, Kukula-Koch.
 Applications of Tea (Camellia Sinensis) and Its Active Constituents in Cosmetics.
 Molecules.
 2019;24(23):4277. doi:10.3390/molecules24234277